stevemonaco/AvaloniaDemos/Debugging/README.md

 * Customized ILogSink with Visual Tree Information
 * Lookup Control via Hash ID

-Locating the source of bad bindings has a long-running problem, mitigated by use of compiled bindings more recently.
-However, this can still be an issue.
+Locating the source of bad bindings has been a long-running problem, mitigated by use of compiled bindings more recently.
+However, it's still occasionally an issue.
 Avalonia logs these binding errors and prints out the Hash ID when the Control containing the bad binding doesn't have a name. `DebugPlusLogSink` changes this so that all events will log the Hash ID, Name (if available), and the Visual Tree hierarchy.